All Episodes

 Merry Christmas.

-I uh I love to get on this show since it has such a wide audience.
+I love to get on this show since it has such a wide audience.

-But uh the main thing is sure.
+But the main thing is, sure, why not?

-Well, this is do you ever listen to Bernie?
+Do you ever listen to Bernie?

 I mean, you're talking to him right now.

-The workers, the people.
+The workers, the people?

 Yeah.

-But you know, there is a case having to do with Obamacare pending before the Supreme Court.
+But, you know, there is a case having to do with Obamacare pending before the Supreme Court.

 An exchange established by the state.